Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-no-restart.markdown

 {{%refer%}}
-For detailed information on task execution see [Task Execution over the space](./task-execution-overview.html)
+For detailed information about task execution, see the [Task Execution](./task-execution-overview.html) topic.
 {{%/refer%}}

 # Custom Change

-The annotation can be used for custom change operations.
+The annotation can be used for custom change operations, as demonstrated in the example below.

 {{%tabs%}}
 {{%tab "Change Version 1"%}}